Visit Leeds is committed to protecting and respecting your privacy.

-2.1 We may collect information about your device, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our advertisers.
-This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.
+2.1 We may collect information about your device, including, where available, your IP address, operating system and browser type, for system administration, internal reporting and to report aggregate information to our partners.
+This is statistical data about our users’ browsing actions and patterns and does not identify any individual.

 3.2 All information you provide to us is stored on our secure servers.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our Website, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 3.3 The transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Website if your own internet connection and usage is not secure; any transmission is at your own risk.
 Once we have received your information, we will use appropriate procedures and security features to try to prevent unauthorised access.

 4. Purpose of the processing, legal basis for the processing and retention periods

 4.1 Where you have consented we will use the information held about you in the following ways: